Exodio/Software-University-SoftUni/Programming with ReactJS/README.md

 FOR THE COURSE
 =

-The "Front-End Frameworks" course provides knowledge and practical skills for building client applications (Single Page Applications).
+The "Front-End Framework" course provides knowledge and practical skills for building client applications (Single Page Applications).
 You will learn more about what a Single Page Application (SPA) is via architectural templates for SPA applications and components.
 During the course a complete SPA application is built, as well as mastering the work with forms, data binding, routing, authentication and authentication of registered users.